 We usually enter this magical area via Botany Bay, a small bay with interesting rock formations.
 The local rocks are an intriguing compound rock of black bits that look like a fine layered slate, embedded in a blue-grey cement, butting up against worn grey stone with undulating formations from wave action.
-This rock inspired a painting and I have a lot more shots of this crazy rock.
-A detail of my painting inspired by the rock.To be able to fully enjoy these beaches the tide has to be out.
+I have a lot more shots of this crazy rock.
+A detail of my painting partially inspired by this rock.To be able to fully enjoy these beaches the tide has to be out.
 The Tide Table at tide-forecast.com for Port Renfrew is one place to check on this critical factor.Between Botany Bay and Botanical Beach is a forest trail.
 If the tide is out far enough you can get to either beach along the shoreline as long as you don’t mind scrambling up and down rocks.
-If you get caught by the incoming tide there are ‘escape routes’, which are also there in case of tsunami warnings.
-There are also signs warning of ‘Bears in Area’ and ‘Rogue Waves’ which can sweep the unsuspecting out to sea.
+If you get caught by the incoming tide there are ‘escape routes’, which are handy in case of tsunami warnings.
+There are also signs warning of ‘Rogue Waves’ which can sweep the unsuspecting out to sea.

-A Chiton mollusc in a tidepool at Botanical Beach.
+A Chiton mollusc in a tide pool at Botanical Beach.

 If the Chiton looks prehistoric that’s because many of this mollusc species are extinct, existing only as fossils.
 The shells next to it are Chinese Hat Shells.The Chinese Hat Shell (Calyptraea chinensis) is a small sea snail.
 A purple sea urchin.Seagrass waving in a tide pool.A tide pool that looks like a cauldron full of mussels along with some goose barnacles, the latest in gourmet treats.
-(Montecristo Magazine calls these guys the bad boys of speciality seafood.)Along with the tide pools there are also other strange rock formations that perhaps only an artist could love!
+(Montecristo Magazine calls these guys the bad boys of speciality seafood.)Along with the tide pools there are also other strange rock formations that perhaps only an artist could love!A rock wall at Botanical Beach.

 Sweeping view of Botanical Beach.Botanical Beach and Botany Bay, located by Port Renfrew, represent the end of the Juan de Fuca Trail, something that to me far outshines the better-known West Coast Trail that it connects with.

 - More on Travelling around BC.